Flexential and EdgeMicro partner to trial edge projects

 If analysts and all the hype is to be believed, edge computing is set to be a major part of future IT.

-In light of this, provider of hybrid IT data centre solutions Flexential has partnered with edge colocation specialist EdgeMicro to support live testing of the latter’s micro data centre pilot project.
+In light of this, provider of hybrid IT data center solutions Flexential has partnered with edge colocation specialist EdgeMicro to support live testing of the latter’s micro data center pilot project.

 Flexential asserts the partnership will benefit both companies as they work to establish the required connectivity to support the edge ecosystem prior to a large-scale deployment.

-The pilot is to be conducted in the industry’s first edge computing test lab, which is housed in EdgeMicro’s purpose-built data centre conveniently located adjacently to Flexential’s Englewood facility in South Denver.
+The pilot is to be conducted in the industry’s first edge computing test lab, which is housed in EdgeMicro’s purpose-built data center conveniently located adjacently to Flexential’s Englewood facility in South Denver.

-According to the two companies, the goal of the pilot is to tether far-edge data centres to near-edge data centres to then demonstrate the value that improved latency can deliver for today’s consumers and AI/IoT applications present now and in the future.
+According to the two companies, the goal of the pilot is to tether far-edge data centers to near-edge data centers to then demonstrate the value that improved latency can deliver for today’s consumers and AI/IoT applications present now and in the future.